ph0t0shop/blocklogger/README.md

 - [X] Save to a SQLite database rather than a TXT file

 # Use
-Blocklogger (as of v0.1) saves the log to a txt file in the game directory called blocklogger.txt
+Blocklogger (as of v0.2) saves the log to a file named interactions.bl in the game directory.
+Access via the command (Not yet implemented) /bl x y z

 ## Block breaks
 ### v0.1 and below